How Does Working Remotely Impact My Reasonable Accommodations?

 When should employees consider getting an employment attorney involved?
 “It’s one of those things that you can’t quite put an exact timeline on,” Sperber says.
 “Hopefully, people sort of know it when they get there.
 I would think, in general, it would be after they’ve already done their best to make telecommuting work.
 If their efforts are not successful or they’re being treated in a way that they think is inappropriate, and they have tried to address that problem and they still have concerns, that would be a good time to reach out to somebody.”

 Visit the Super Lawyers directory to find an experienced employment lawyer in your area.
-For more information about reasonable accommodations under the federal Americans with Disabilities Act (ADA) and state laws, see our overviews of discrimination law and employment law.
+For more information about reasonable accommodations under the ADA and state laws, see our overviews of discrimination law and employment law.

 Was this helpful?